Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Related works

-Similar to oversampling, many solutions for synthetic data generation with privacy preservation in mind rely on the use of GANs and VAEs \cite{sharma2024generative}.
-The TableGAN method \cite{park2018data} uses GANs combined with convolutional neural networks.
-TGAN additionally employs LSTM with an attention mechanism \cite{xu2018synthesizing} to capture correlations between features.
-MedGAN \cite{choi2017generating} combines an auto-encoder and GANs to simulate realistic data for medical purposes.
-The current state-of-the-art methods for tabular data are Conditional Tabular GAN (CTGAN) and Tabular VAE (TVAE) \cite{xu2019modeling}, which, due to their efficient, open-source implementations \cite{patki2016synthetic}, still serve as a baseline for data generation and comparison with reference approaches.
+Similar to oversampling, many solutions for synthetic data generation with privacy preservation in mind rely on the use of \textsc{gan}s and \textsc{vae}s \cite{sharma2024generative}.
+The Table\textsc{gan} method \cite{park2018data} uses \textsc{gan}s combined with convolutional neural networks. \textsc{Tgan} additionally employs \textsc{lstm} with an attention mechanism \cite{xu2018synthesizing} to capture correlations between features.
+Med\textsc{gan} \cite{choi2017generating} combines an auto-encoder and \textsc{gan}s to simulate realistic data for medical purposes.
+The current state-of-the-art methods for tabular data are Conditional Tabular \textsc{gan} (\textsc{ctgan}) and Tabular \textsc{vae} (\textsc{tvae}) \cite{xu2019modeling}, which, due to their efficient, open-source implementations \cite{patki2016synthetic}, still serve as a baseline for data generation and comparison with reference approaches.
 The authors of these solutions challenge traditional generative models to capture the specifics of tabular data, such as mixed data types or non-Gaussian, multimodal distributions.
-Both CTGAN and TVAE use fully connected neural network structures.
+Both \textsc{ctgan} and \textsc{tvae} use fully connected neural network structures.

-A solution directly focused on differential privacy is PATE-GAN \cite{jordon2018pate}, which replaces the discriminator component of the GAN with Private Aggregation of Teacher Ensembles (PATE), resulting in asymmetrical training involving the generator, discriminator-teachers, and discriminator-students.
-DP-GAN \cite{ho2021dp} later introduced a third component of GAN, denoted as a differential privacy identifier, to ensure data privacy.
-Other solutions with a similar motivation combine CTGAN with controlled noise injection \cite{alabdulwahab2024privacy}
+A solution directly focused on differential privacy is \textsc{pate-gan} \cite{jordon2018pate}, which replaces the discriminator component of the \textsc{gan} with Private Aggregation of Teacher Ensembles, resulting in asymmetrical training involving the generator, discriminator-teachers, and discriminator-students. \textsc{Dp-gan} \cite{ho2021dp} later introduced a third component of \textsc{gan}, denoted as a differential privacy identifier, to ensure data privacy.
+Other solutions with a similar motivation combine \textsc{ctgan} with controlled noise injection \cite{alabdulwahab2024privacy}